neohumanism/NewHumanismBook/book/overview.md

 5 Human Bonds - How human relations should be, according to The Human Tradition.

 6 Human Societies - How society should be, according to The Human Tradition.

-7 Human Salvation - About doomsday. //do we need this one? it sort of already goes under 2